oldmanbluntz/OctoPrint-PCA9685LEDStripControl/README.md

 # OctoPrint-PCA9685LEDStripControl

 OctoPrint plugin that intercepts M150 GCode commands and controls LEDs connected to PCA9685 over I2C.
+Forked to add support to connect to a desktop PC through I2C on an FT232H.
+Also updated the code to work with newer releases of Octoprint.
+This does not work in python 2 at all.
+Tested on Python 3.10 and higher.

 ![PCA9685 dev board](https://www.picclickimg.com/d/l400/pict/362541152188_/10PCS-PCA9685-16-Channel-12-bit-PWM-Servo.jpg)